alemonteiro/brackets-sql-connector/README.md

 ## Getting Started ##

 1. Open Extension Manager by clicking the building-blocky icon on the right side of Brackets;
-2. Search for SQL Browser;
+2. Search for SQL Browser or SQL Connector;
 3. Click Install;
 4. Click the SQL Connector icon (database with gears) on the right toolbar to open the browser panel;
 5. Click on the status bar label (Normally 'Not Connected') to open the Menu